microsoft/ignite-learning-paths-training-aiml/aiml20/DEMO Computer Vision.md

 * Color analysis for the image: the dominant foreground, accent, and background colors.

-We're really only interested in the "Tags" field for our purposes, so we'll find out how to extract that programatically in the next section.
+We're really only interested in the "Tags" field for our purposes, so we'll find out how to extract that programmatically in the next section.

 ## Using Computer Vision via the API

-You can [control Computer Vision programatically using its REST API](https://docs.microsoft.com/en-us/azure/cognitive-services/computer-vision/vision-api-how-to-topics/howtocallvisionapi?WT.mc_id=msignitethetour2019-github-aiml20).
+You can [control Computer Vision programmatically using its REST API](https://docs.microsoft.com/en-us/azure/cognitive-services/computer-vision/vision-api-how-to-topics/howtocallvisionapi?WT.mc_id=msignitethetour2019-github-aiml20).
 You can do this from just about any language or application that has access to the Web, but we will use [curl](https://curl.haxx.se/), a common command-line